gost-dom/browser/docs/why-gost.md

 typically generates white box tests.

 Gray box testing uses knowledge with the internals, but stimulates the system from the outside.
-A gray box test might use the internals of the syste setup the system in the initial state and/or verify the end state (also known as back-door manipulation), but exercise the user interface relating to the behaviour under test.
+A gray box test might use the internals of the system to setup the initial state and/or verify the end state (also known as back-door manipulation), but exercise the user interface relating to the behaviour under test.

 ### Black box testing is a flawed strategy

-A test case will typically have 3 cases
+A test case will typically have 3 cases (disregarding cleanup, as it's irrelevant in this context)

 1. Setting up an initial state
 2. Exercising the system, providing some external stimuli